-A very delightful meeting of the Men's Club was held last Thursday night, April 26, at the Inn, when the ladies were the especially invited guests.
-The speaker was William R. George, founder of the George Junior Republic, and known to hundreds of boys and girls as "Daddy George," who spoke of his most interesting work both in this country and in France.
+A very delightful meeting of the Men's Club was held Thursday night, April 26, at the Inn, when the ladies were the especially invited guests.
+The speaker was William George, founder of the George Junior Republic, and know to hundreds of boys and girls as "Daddy George," who species of his most interesting work both in this country and in France daughters and sisters is always enjoyable.

-This annual meeting, when the men entertain their wives, daughters and sisters is always enjoyable.
+This annual meeting, when the men entertain their wives